tvl83/DeveloperDocumentation/src/content/sphero/start.md

 ## Welcome!

-Here, you will find all the information you need applications or games with Sphero.
+Here you will find all the information you need applications or games with Sphero.

 ## Feedback